nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a client : `view`

 Displays the remarks and transactions of the specified client.
-The client list will be only display the specified client.
+The client list will only display the specified client.

 Format: `view INDEX`